tuongv-1736461/Machine-Learning-projects/ShallowRecurrentDecoderModel/README.md

   - **Time lags**: Number of previous time steps used.
   - **Sensor counts**: Number of sensors sampled from the spatial field.

-### Model Training

-The training process is encapsulated in a function called `run_shred()`:

-1. **Initialization**
-   The function randomly selects sensor locations and splits the data into input (past sensor readings) and output (ground truth temperature field at the final timestep).

-2. **Dataset Creation**
-   Custom PyTorch datasets are created for training, validation, and testing.
-These datasets package the input sequences and expected outputs into mini-batches for efficient learning.

-3. **Model Instantiation**
-   A SHRED model is instantiated with specified hyperparameters such as hidden layer size, number of layers, dropout rate, etc.

-4. **Training**
-   The model is trained using the training and validation datasets with early stopping to prevent overfitting.
-The optimization minimizes the mean squared error (MSE) between predicted and actual SST fields.

-5. **Evaluation**
-   The trained model is tested on the unseen test set.
-It outputs reconstructed SST fields, and the final test error (MSE) is computed to quantify accuracy.

 ## Experiments

 To evaluate the SHRED model’s performance, we conducted a series of experiments that tested its robustness across three key dimensions: noise, time lag, and number of sensors.
 These scenarios mimic real-world conditions such as noisy sensor data, sparse sensor networks, and limited historical records.